brendanlu/tred/README.txt

             black .
     In the root to autoformat code.

+    To generate the docs, invoke:
+            pdoc --math tred -o ./docs
+    To output the html into the docs folder
+    Or:
+            pdoc --math tred
+    To run a live version in your browser on your localhost.

 Much of the implementation and code practice mirrors that of scikit-learn.
 We adopt their utilities and general coding guidelines whenever we can.